rwth-acis/Serious-Game-Framework/README.md

     + 1 occurrence in ```chart-creator.js```
     + 1 occurrence in ```gleaner-tracker.js``` (variable ```gleaner_path```)
     + 1 occurrence in ```serious-game-framework.js``` (variable ```gleaner_url```)
++ The current game data and game rules data is in MySQL database and the players statistics are in MongoDB database.
+To use this data, create dump files of these databases and import them.

 ## Tests